eda-ricercatore/racket-sandbox/README.md

 The binding is an unique association (or "mapping"/relationship) between the identifier and the value, function, or macro.
 That is, multiple values, functions, or macros cannot share the same binding to an identifier.

+A macro can be bound to an identifier or create new bindings for an existing identifier.

 A compilation requirement is that each identifier must have a binding.

 Other naming conventions may be allowed, but are not *Racket* idiomatic, such as capitalized names (e., `Color`), separating words in an identifier with an underscore instead of a hyphen (e.g., `mass_of_person`), capitalizing the first character of each word in the identifier (e.g., `Modified-Nodal-Analysis` or `ModifiedNodalAnalysis`).